Updated June 30, 2026

 Best For

-Enterprises focused on internal upskilling initiatives.
+Enterprises focused on internal upskilling and frontline enablement.

 Key Features

-• Employee learning journeys
+• Adaptive, mobile-first learning journeys

 Pros